ManimCommunity/manim/docs/source/contributing/development.rst

    Depending on your changes, you may need to update or add new tests.
 For new features, it is required that you include tests with your PR.
-Details of our testing system are explained in the `corresponding Wiki Entry <https://github.com/ManimCommunity/manim/wiki/Testing>`_.
+Details of our testing system are explained in the :doc:`testing guide <testing>`.

 #.
 Update docstrings and documentation:

    Update the docstrings (the text in triple quotation marks) of any functions or classes you change and include them with any new functions you add.
-   There is a `Wiki Entry for Documentation <https://github.com/ManimCommunity/manim/wiki/Documentation-guidelines-(WIP)>`_ with more information about how we prefer our code to be documented.
-The content of the docstrings will be rendered in the :doc:`reference manual <reference>`.
+   See the :doc:`documentation guide <documentation>` for more information about how we prefer our code to be documented.
+The content of the docstrings will be rendered in the :doc:`reference manual <../reference>`.

    .. tip::